lohedges/vmmc/README.md

 [here](http://nanotheory.lbl.gov/people/design_rules_paper/methods.pdf).

 `referenceRadius` = A reference radius for computing the approximate hydrodynamic damping factor, e.g. the radius of a typical particle in the system.
+When modeling a molecular system the reference radius should indicate the approximate radius of a single molecular unit.

 `maxInteractions` = The maximum number of pair interactions that an individual particle can make.
 This will be used to resize LibVMMC's internal data